David Joseph Weeks

 David Joseph Weeks (born 1944) is an American neuropsychologist, educator and author best known for his study of eccentricity.

-Born and raised in Garwood, New Jersey, Weeks moved to Scotland in 1975.
+Born and raised in Garwood, New Jersey, he graduated from Arthur L. Johnson High School in 1962.
+Weeks moved to Scotland in 1975.
 He practices at the Royal Edinburgh Hospital.
 Weeks is the author of two popular books on the study of eccentrism, Eccentrics: The Scientific Investigation (1988) and Eccentrics: A Study of Sanity and Strangeness (1995).